There are basically three types of damp found in homes:

 Beware of damp meters prevalent in the industry, I always drill a hole and weigh the dust, dry it in an airing cupboard and reweigh to calculate the percentage moisture content.
 Nothing else is any good apart from a carbide test.
 See the video below for an example of how damp meters can mislead.

 Condensation is the most common type of damp.
 There is always moisture in the air and when warm damp air reaches cold surfaces (like windows) tiny drops of water can appear.
 Condensation mostly occurs during cold weather.
-In places where there is little movement of air, for example in the corners of rooms, behind wardrobes and near windows where it cannot re-evaporate very easily and this will tend to result in mould growth.
+In places where there is little movement of air, for example in the corners of rooms, behind wardrobes and near windows where it cannot re-evaporate very easily can lead to mould growth.
 It is also common to see mould growing on ceilings in bedrooms where there is a patch of insulation missing above.
-See below for some common examples of condensation.
+See below for some common examples of condensation by visiting our gallery.